Fly Fishing for Danube Salmon (Hucho hucho)

 The time is the key!

-In winter 2017/2018 right after Christmas I fished three of the best Austrian hucho waters with high stocks of good fish for 9 days in a row.
+In winter 2017/2018 right after Christmas, I fished three of the best Austrian hucho waters with high stocks of good fish for 9 days in a row.
 During this time none of the numerous fishermen at these public beats had even got one single take!
-Only on my departure day a single specimen hucho was caught on a spinning lure.
+Only on my departure day, a single specimen hucho was caught on a spinning lure.
 Nine days without a take!
 This is hucho fishing!
-A few weeks before, in one of these rivers there were about 30 huchos - some of them real giants - caught within a period of one week.
+A few weeks before, in one of these rivers, there were about 30 huchos - some of the real giants - caught within a period of one week.
 Regular catches of huchos are usually only made by locals who live by the river and know "their" huchos well.
 They usually only fish when the fish are moving.

 The Water Level

 Hucho fishing is dependent on the weather and the water level.

 A medium water level is usually not good as the huchos prey which mainly consists of fish can easily spread all over the river.
 Huchos are usually not so active during this time.
 They don't show up at the feeding spots but stay in their "garages" as I use to call their hideouts.